saniqP/dolphIni/README.md

  ## parametrs

- "only_command"
- "venv" //path to venv
- "path" //path to project folder(folder to Main file) "main" //path to main file

- "command" //workind only when "only_command" = true
+ {
+  "only_command": boolean,    // If true, only runs the specified command "venv": "string",          // Path to Python virtual environment "path": "string",          // Path to project folder (containing main file) "main": "string",          // Path to main executable file

+  "command": "string"        // Command to execute (only when only_command=true) }